-"Moving out of state is no picnic", my clients told me.
+"Moving out of state is no picnic", my clients said.
 "Can you just handle everything?"
 They handed me the keys, departed for Portland, and I got to work, managing updates, repairs, and preparations for several months before debuting on the market.
-It made a splash and received 10 offers, thanks to careful planning and the sellers' ability to make it shine.
+The house made a splash and received 10 offers, thanks to careful planning and the sellers' willingness to make it shine.

 From San Francisco to Glenview?
 Not exactly what my clients had in mind originally, but seeing this home glowing like a lantern one evening, there was no turning back.
 An excellent example of fine Craftsman architecture and details, the edible garden was the cherry on top for these San Francisco foodies.